10 star qualities for effective teamwork in the workplace

 It’s really important for people to find their true calling and follow it.
 Then, they can work towards developing the right skills and become the professionals they aspire to be.
 However, we live in a world where extreme specialization can be tricky.
 Specialized teammates may not be able to multitask or have the overall sight of a project.

 In the context of the team, members should also be generalists.
-To further elaborate, they need to know how to do their job plus have plenty of life experience.
+To further elaborate, they need to know how to do their job and have plenty of life experience.
 Don’t forget that hobbies, interests, and skills outside the workplace can also contribute to professional success.
 As Robert Anson Heinlein wrote in his novel Time enough for love, “Specialization is for insects.”

 Keep many balls in the air

 Admittedly, in our fast-paced world, multitasking is a necessity.
 Fewer professionals work on just one task or a single project anymore.
 It actually brings to mind the 19th-century working model when workers had fixed positions in the production line.
 Teams need employees that can work their magic on several projects but also never miss a deadline.
 Thus, proper time organization is one of the most important qualities of a good team member.

 Essentially, good comrades in the workplace battlefield must be skillful jogglers.
 Careful workload planning, avoidance of distractions, and a healthy lifestyle can improve the multitaskers’ performance.
 Since time is of the essence, time tracking is a great way to have an overview of the projects and the time you spend on them.

 Be a professional chameleon